lynnfaraday/aresmush.com/_root/tutorials/code/db-migration.md

 ## Running Migrations

 Migrations have names, which include a number to show what order they should be run in.
 For example:  `030-remove-html-cache`.
-To run a migration, go to the server shell and change to the aresmush directory.
+To run a migration, go to the server shell and change to the aresmush folder.
 Then run the command:

     bin/upgrade <migration name>